-Today, I’m sharing the star dish from my newest cookbook, Beyond Borscht!
-Straight off the cover – my classic beef borscht!
-This Eastern European and Russian beet soup is made with tender chunks of beef tri-tip, potatoes, cabbage, loads of veggies and of course, beets!
-This delicious tomato based soup is hearty, warming and perfect anytime of year!
-This traditional recipe has been passed down from generation to generation and I have enjoyed this incredible recipe since childhood!
+The most iconic dish of the Ukrainian cuisine – borscht!
+This Ukrainian beet soup is made with tender chunks of beef tri-tip, potatoes, cabbage, loads of veggies and of course, beets!
+This delicious, tomato-based soup is hearty, warming and perfect anytime of year!
+I have enjoyed this incredible borscht recipe since childhood!
+This traditional recipe has been passed down from my grandparents, to my parents and now I make it at home, too!

-Watch My Borscht Video!
+Watch My Borscht Video Tutorial

 How to Make Classic Beef Borscht